Is erysipelas treatable? How to treat erysipelas at home

 11) Surgical treatment of the lesion:

-opening the blisters, treating them with a solution of furacillin, enteroseptol in the form of powder, erythromycin ointment; excision of inflamed veins and necrotic areas.
+opening the blisters, treating them with furacillin solution, enteroseptol in the form of powder, erythromycin ointment; cutting out inflamed veins and necrotic areas.

-12) In severe cases, a blood or plasma transfusion is performed.
+12) In severe cases, blood or plasma transfusions are performed.

 Treatment of erysipelas of the leg is carried out by a doctor.
-In order to avoid complications, the patient must strictly comply with all medical prescriptions, even with outpatient treatment.
+To avoid complications, the patient must strictly follow all medical prescriptions, even during outpatient treatment.

-In the treatment of erysipelas at home it's important to know:
+When treating erysipelas at home It is important to know:

-2) Cannot be applied ichthyol ointment and Vishnevsky's balm - they increase the influx of interstitial fluid and slow down the healing process;
+2) Cannot be used ichthyol ointment and Vishnevsky balm - they increase the flow of interstitial fluid and slow down the healing process;

-3) After opening the blisters, you can treat the erosion with hydrogen peroxide and dry the skin under them with powder, which includes:
+3) After opening the blisters, you can treat the erosions with hydrogen peroxide and dry the skin under them with powder, which includes:

 boric acid (3 g), xeroform (12 g), streptocide (8 g).